fallen-icarus/cardano-loans/README.md

 Otherwise, the credit history database itself would be an existential risk for a DeFi credit-debt market.

+> NOTE: Data availability is still a work in progress, but so far, there are no alternatives to
+> storing the critical information on-chain.
+There may never be an alternative; the whole point of
+> the layer 1 chain is to create a global database of critical information.
+Custody of money is
+> *not* the only critical information an economy relies on.

 ### Centralized

 Contemporary lending/borrowing DApps use liquidity pools which means users must sacrifice custody,